Top 9 Cheap Hotels In Downtown Las Vegas

 If a serene and budget-friendly stay is what you’re after, stay at Downtown Grand.

-Book Room Vegas.com
+Book Room Booking.com

-4. Four Queens
+4. Four Queens Hotel & Casino

 Four Queens

-Address: 202 E Fremont St, Las Vegas, NV 89101
+202 E Fremont St, Las Vegas, NV 89101

 As a budget-conscious traveler, you might find Four Queens to be a suitable option among the cheap hotels downtown Las Vegas.